itssHimanshuAgarwal/moodforge/README.md

 People don't think about music in words.
 They think in feelings.
 When forced to describe sound in a prompt, they fail.
 Creators spend 4-5 hours editing after generation.
 The average user regenerates 5-10 times per project hoping something lands.

-We call this the **intent articulation gap** — you know what you want when you hear it, but you can't describe it in words.
+We call this the **intent articulation gap**, you know what you want when you hear it, but you can't describe it in words.

 ---